 Sensitivity assessment.
-It is not clear whether the pressure benchmark would lead to enrichment effects in this dynamic, scoured habitat.
+It is not clear whether the pressure benchmark would lead to enrichment effects in this dynamic habitat.
 High water movements would disperse organic matter particles, mitigating the effect of this pressure.
-Based on the AMBI categorisation (Borja et al., 2000, Gittenberger & Van Loon, 2011), this ecological group is assessed as 'Not Sensitive' to this pressure based on 'High' resistance and 'High' resilience as there is no impact to recover from.
-Although species within the biotope may be sensitive to gross organic pollution resulting from sewage disposal and aquaculture they are considered to have 'High' resilience.
-The biotope is therefore considered to be 'Not Sensitive'.
+Based on the AMBI categorisation (Borja et al., 2000, Gittenberger & Van Loon, 2011), the characterizing species are assessed as 'Not Sensitive' to this pressure based on 'High' resistance and 'High' resilience.